Dynamical Landscape and Multistability of a Climate Model: Results

+By using the approach outlined in Sec. \ref{sec:topography}, we study the topography of this function.
+We first estimate the intrinsic dimension of the manifold containing the data, which turns out to be $\sim 11$, significantly smaller than the number of variables {\footnote{Note that we should not in any way interpret this number as representative of the actual effective dimension of the attractor of the climate system, because the coarse graining procedure applied in space and time filters out almost entirely the dynamics -- which is prevalent in this climate model as well as in reality -- occurring over time scales shorter than one season and featuring longitudinally symmetric structure \cite{Ghil2020}.}}.
+This number is approximately scale invariant: indeed the estimated value does not change significantly if the data set is significantly undersampled.
 Since the intrinsic dimension of the embedding manifold is relatively low and well-defined, one can estimate the quasipotential $\Phi_t$ in each time frame $t$ using Eq.~\eqref{eq:F_PAk}, without defining explicitly the $\sim$ 11 coordinates mapping the manifold.
 Using these estimates, one finds the attractors, which correspond to the local minima of $\Phi$.
-With a statistical confidence level of 99 \%, corresponding to $Z=2.576$, we find 4 states, with a core population of 39171, 12099, 112 and 11 frames respectively.
-The configurations corresponding to the four minima of $\Phi$ were then evolved by a dynamics with $\sigma=0$.
-While the first three evolve to the SB, W and C attractors, the fourth is unstable, and rapidly evolves to the W attractor.
+With a statistical confidence level of 99\%, corresponding to $Z=2.576$, we find 4 states, with a core population of 39171, 12099, 112 and 11 frames respectively.
+The configurations corresponding to the four minima of $\Phi$ were then evolved without stochastic forcing in order to obtain the corresponding asymptotic states, While the first three states are in the basin of attraction of the SB, W, and C attractors, correspondingly, the fourth state is found to be unstable, as it forward evolution converges to the W attractor.
 This indicates that the fourth state is an artifact of finite sampling, or of the variations of the $Z(x)$ (see Eq.~\eqref{eq:stationary_distr}) which in the estimate of $\Phi_t$ are neglected.
-The configurations assigned to the core set of each of the three remaining states are represented in Fig.~\ref{fig:clusterT}-a in the same projection used in Fig.~\ref{fig:maps_setupB}.
-As already noticed, in this projection the C states is strongly overlapping with the W state, and no barrier is visible between the two.
+The configurations assigned to the core set of the three remaining states are represented in Fig.~\ref{fig:clusterT}(a) in the same projection used in Fig.~\ref{fig:ocdiff_0_phsp}.
+In this projection the C and W states strongly overlap, and no barrier is visible between the two.

+In Fig.~\ref{fig:clusterT}(b) we plot the average and the standard deviation, estimated for the core set of each state, of the 96 air temperature variables used in the analysis.
+Note that such average values agree remarkably well with the time-averages one obtains by considering the corresponding deterministic attractors, represented as continuous lines in Figure~\ref{fig:clusterT}.
+Remarkably, the distributions are significantly well separated for almost all the variables.
+This demonstrates that the W and C state are indeed non-overlapping in the 96-dimensional space of these variables.
+This also shows that the data-driven approach presented here is able to reconstruct accurately the statistical properties of the competing deterministic metastable states.